Zelenskyy says bomb hit blood transfusion center, while shelling kills 3 overnight

 "This war crime alone says everything about Russian aggression," Zelenskyy wrote on social media.
 "Defeating terrorists is a matter of honor for everyone who values life."

-A woman in her eighties was also killed by Ukrainian shelling in the Russian-held Donetsk, the city's Moscow-appointed mayor Alexei Kulemzin said Sunday.
+A woman in her eighties was also killed by Ukrainian shelling in Russian-held Donetsk, the city's Moscow-appointed mayor Alexei Kulemzin said Sunday.
+Moscow's Vnukovo airport located 15 kilometers (nine miles) southwest of the Russian capital briefly suspended flights Sunday morning after a drone was shot down in the airspace around the city.

+The drone was destroyed by air defense systems in the Podolsk region of the Moscow suburbs, the Russian defense ministry said.

+Authorities in Ukraine, which generally avoids commenting on attacks on Russian soil, didn't say whether it launched the raid.

 Russia's Emergency Situations Ministry said that the blaze caused the building's roof to collapse, but that there were no casualties.